MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/inventory/turboloading.md

 var economyApi = new PlayFabEconomyInstanceAPI(new PlayFabApiSettings { CompressResponses = true }, authContext);
 ```

-Or you can enable compression (and automatic decompression) for all API reponses using the PlayFab C/C++ Cross Platform SDK using PFHttpSettings as follows:
+Or you can enable compression (and automatic decompression) for all API reponses using the Cross-Platform PlayFab C SDK using PFHttpSettings as follows:
 ```C++
 // Initialize PFHttpSettings struct
 PFHttpSettings* httpSettings = new PFHttpSettings;